en Language

 Pneumatic valves are vital components in automation and industrial systems, offering precise control over airflow and pressure.
 Their fast response, durability, and adaptability make them ideal for various applications, from manufacturing to safety systems.

-What is the advantage of pneumatic valves?
+What are the primary functions of a pneumatic valve?

 What are the ports on a pneumatic valve?